s04/gitops-managed-cloud/docs/quickstart.md

 # Quickstart
 - Create new repo (or fork template repo)
-- Create folder called clusters
+- Create folder called clusters/
-- Create config.yaml for each cluster you want
+- Create /clusters/cluster1/config.yaml for each cluster you want

 ```yaml
 # config.yaml